Here is our quick list for the best 4WD destinations near Mackay:

 Don’t be tempted by the cuteness of platypuses because swimming is not allowed in the Broken River.
 While water can be used from the river, ensure that you boil or treat it before consumption.
 Bring along rubbish bins, stoves, and firewood!
 Only high-clearance 4WD vehicles are allowed at The Diggings, so be wise.
 Another thing to be mindful about is the need for extreme care on the tracks.
 Some sections in the tracks may be eroded or too steep.

 Now that you have some kickass places on your to-visit list, it’s time to ensure you have the right wheels!
 Our wide range of high-quality 4WD vehicles can be found here.
-If you are still confused and need someone to talk to, we’re here to help.
+If you are still confused and need someone to talk to, our Mackay branch is here to help.

 If you have an enquiry or would like more information then please fill in the enquiry form and we will get back to you asap during business hours.